Topological signature of the quantum nature of gravity from the Pancharatnam phase in dual Stern-Gerlach interferometers: Introduction

-There are two alternative interpretations of the effects of gravity in dual SG interferometers.
+There are two alternative interpretations of the effects of gravity in dual SGIs.
 First, gravity is semiclassical, and the two SG interferometers evolve separately as two spin-one-half subsystems, each under the local gravitational field of the other.
-This situation is similar to an SG interferometer in an external field as in Ref.\,\cite{GeoPhaseJump,FGBS,Margalit2015,QuCom,Amit2022}, the gravitational field playing the role of the magnetic field.
-For appropriate input parameters, the Pancharatnam phase will display jumps \cite{GeoPhaseJump} since the system is described by the $SU(2)$ symmetry as in Ref.\,\cite{bhandari_1}.
-Second, gravity is quantized, meaning that the superpositions are sources of gravitational field, the two spin-one-half systems are entangled, and the system should be described by a larger subgroup of $SU(4)$, presumably $SO(5)$ because the two two-level systems are identical \cite{uskov}.
-As I will show in the following, the Pancharatnam phase is radically different in the two situations, enabling the possibility of clearly distinguishing the quantum behavior of gravity from the semiclassical.
+This situation is similar to that of an SG interferometer in an external field as in Ref.\,\cite{GeoPhaseJump,FGBS,Margalit2015,QuCom,Amit2022}, the gravitational field acts as a magnetic field.
+For appropriate input parameters, the Pancharatnam phase displays jumps \cite{GeoPhaseJump} because the system is described by the $SU(2)$ symmetry as in Ref.\,\cite{bhandari_1}.
+Second, gravity is quantized, meaning that the superpositions are sources of the gravitational field, the two spin-one-half systems are entangled, and the system should be described by a larger subgroup of $SU(4)$, presumably $SO(5)$ because the two two-level systems are identical \cite{uskov}.
+As I will show in section \,\ref{sec:phase}, the Pancharatnam phase is radically different in the two situations, enabling the possibility of clearly distinguishing the quantum behavior of gravity from the semiclassical.
+It is important to stress that the proposed experiment will provide evidence of the superposition of quantum geometries but is non-relativistic; it is not able to validate or disprove theories of quantum gravity \cite{rovelli}.
+However, if masses on the order of Planck's mass are reached, discreteness of time, a prediction of loop quantum gravity, could be observed in this type of experiment \cite{rovelli_2}.